52hearts3/easy_DDPM/README.md

 # DDPM Implementation

-#This repository contains an implementation of Denoising Diffusion Probabilistic Models (DDPM) using PyTorch.
+This repository contains an implementation of Denoising Diffusion Probabilistic Models (DDPM) using PyTorch.
 The code includes modules for position embedding, attention blocks, down-sampling, up-sampling, and a U-Net architecture.

+Note: This model has a very large number of parameters.
+It is recommended to run it on a server.

 # Usage